 Hot Brown from its birthplace, the Brown Hotel — Photo courtesy of The Brown Hotel & Chris Witzke

 While the English language tends to be fairly complicated, us anglophones are typically straightforward about naming our food.
-When it comes to dishes like chicken wings, mashed potatoes, scrambled eggs or apple pie, there’s little doubt about what the plate in front of you consists of.
+When it comes to dishes like chicken wings, mashed potatoes, scrambled eggs or apple pie, there’s little doubt about what's on the plate in front of you.

 Though I had some notion of the color and temperature of the dish, the odd and slightly unappealing name left a lot to the imagination.
 I decided to forgo any research into the ingredients, instead allowing the components of the dish to come as a total surprise.
 Upon my arrival to the city, nestled on the banks of the Ohio River, I came face-to-plate with my first Hot Brown.